Living Together Movement

 Our society is growing increasingly divided.
 With greater proportions of our day-to-day lives spent online, the misinformation that finds its way through echo chambers on social media has the power to shape our worldview.
 Trends of hatred, fear, and tension have come to define our era, as we watch a divided world split even further apart on the news, on our devices, and in the social media content that we consume.
 Set against the backdrop of the COVID-19 pandemic where individuals have been locked indoors and isolated from those beyond the borders of their immediate community, it often feels like as a society, we have forgotten how to treat each other as fellow humans and have lost the compassionate and empathetic spirit that unites us as a global community.

-To combat these current conditions, Living Together Movement aims to provide a space and outlet for people to understand one another and come to mutual understandings rooted in compassion.
-Our mission is rooted in:
+Living Together Movement aims to provide a space and outlet for people to understand one another and come to mutual understandings rooted in compassion.
+We propose the creation of safe and trusting places of encounter which we have named Living Together Movement chapters.

-- Building trust while dispelling fear and hatred
+- Build trust and dispel fear and hatred

-- Living together in peace and saving our planet for future generations
+- Live together in peace and save our planet for future generations

 Living Together Movement project will host regular dialogue sessions by offering a place for citizens and residents to gather.
-In order to rollout this opportunity worldwide, we need interested members to volunteer to serve as Peacebuilders, organize, plan, and host Living Together Movement chapter meetings in communities and college campuses around the world.
-Peacebuilders will be trained in group facilitation and intercultural communication, as well as given an orientation on how to start a Living Together Movement chapter, organize, plan and host Living Together Movement meetings.
+In order to rollout this opportunity worldwide, we need you to volunteer to serve as a Peacebuilder, organize, plan, and regularly host Living Together Movement chapter meetings in your neighborhood, community, city, or college/university campus.
+Our Peacebuilders will be trained in group facilitation and intercultural communication, as well as given an orientation on how to create and start a Living Together Movement chapter, organize, plan and regularly host Living Together Movement chapter meetings.

-Non-members who are experienced in or interested in group facilitation, dialogue, community organizing, civic engagement, civic action, deliberative democracy, nonviolence, conflict resolution, conflict transformation, conflict prevention, peacemaking, peacebuilding, intercultural communication, diversity, equity and inclusion, etc., can also sign up to create a Living Together Movement group on our website in order to start a chapter in their communities, cities or college campuses.
+Non-members who are experienced in or interested in group facilitation, dialogue, community organizing, civic engagement, civic action, deliberative democracy, nonviolence, conflict resolution, conflict transformation, conflict prevention, peacemaking, peacebuilding, intercultural communication, diversity, equity and inclusion, etc., can also sign up to create a Living Together Movement chapter on our website in order to start a chapter in their neighborhoods, communities, cities or college/university campuses.

 By providing a space for raw and honest conversations, compassion, and empathy, the project will celebrate diversity while achieving a goal of building bridges across individual and group differences in our society.
 Participants will listen to the stories of fellow citizens and residents, learn about other points of view and life experiences, and get the chance to speak about their own ideas.